 Written notification must be provided to the principal.
 Board Policy 7.80 asserts that "a student shall be released from school, as an excused absence, for the purpose of observing a religious holiday.
 The parent(s)/guardian(s) must give written notice to the District five (5) days before the student's anticipated absence.The parent(s)/guardian(s) written notification of the student's anticipated absence shall satisfy the District's requirement for a written excuse when the student returns to the school.
 A student shall be released from school for a day or portion of a day for the purpose of religious instruction.
 A letter, requesting the student's absence and written by the student's parent(s)/guardian(s), must be given to the Building Principal at least five (5) days before the day the student is to be absent."

 Students must park in areas designated for students only.
 Students parking in staff, visitor or no parking areas may permanently lose parking privileges or be ticketed and/or towed at owner's expense ($150.00).
+Any altering of temporary parking tags will result in vehicle being towed.
 Students who use their vehicles to assist others in breaking school rules will be assigned the same penalty as those who break the regulations.
 The speed limit is 10 miles per hour.
 Upon arrival at school, students are to immediately park cars in designated areas, lock and leave their vehicles and enter the building.
 Parking privileges may be revoked due to reckless or dangerous driving, unsafe or noisy vehicles, continued tardiness to school, or violations of established regulations.
 All motorcycles, scooters, etc. must follow the Rules & Regulations for automobiles and park in designated areas.

-Parking applications for the current year were due by April 27, 2018.
-The fee for 2018-2019 is $320.
-Students may still apply by filling out an application (see documents and forms) and returning it to the Almond Deans' Office.
-Tags are offered on a first come first served basis.
-All students who applied after April 27th will be added to the waiting list and will be notified if a tag is available.
+Registration for student parking for the upcoming school year will begin on March 1st .
+The fee for an annual parking pass is $320.
+Any student interested in purchasing a parking permit must fill out a parking application online prior to May 1st Tags are offered on a first come first served basis.
+All students who applied after May 1st will be added to the waiting list and will be notified if a tag is available.

 All past-due student fees must be paid in-full in order to be eligible for a permanent parking tag.
 Once verified the fee will be applied to the student's account in July during the online Registration process or by visiting Room 203 (Almond Campus).
 Payment must be made for the tags in-full prior to the tags being distributed.
 Payment can be made prior to or at Walk-in Registration in August and will be distributed during the Walk-In Registration process.
 Please bring your receipt if you have paid on-line.

-Parking applcations for next year will be available in March of 2019.
+Parking applications for next year will be available on March 1st.